wasmerio/wasmer/tests/wast/wasmer/README.md

 ## NaN canonicalization: `nan-canonicalization.wast`

-This is an extra set of tests that assure that operations with NaNs are deterministic regarless of the environment/chipset where it executes in.
+This is an extra set of tests that assure that operations with NaNs are deterministic regardless of the environment/chipset where it executes in.

 ## Call Indirect Spilled Stack: `call-indirect-spilledd-stack.wast`